-The City is embarking upon a very exciting opportunity to perform detailed environmental analysis as the next step in further understanding potential project impacts and determine how to mitigate and invest in enhancing the very important areas commonly known as Confluence Park, the Confluence of the Wenatchee River, the Horan Nature Trails, the Apple Capital Loop Trail, Olds Station, the North Miller and Walla Walla area, and Riverfront Park.
+The City is embarking upon a very exciting opportunity to perform detailed environmental analysis as the next step in further understanding potential project impacts and determine how to mitigate and invest in enhancing the very important areas commonly known as Confluence Park, the Confluence of the Wenatchee River, the Horan Nature Trails, the Apple Capital Loop Trail, Olds Station, the North Miller and Walla Walla area.
 The City has hired KPG Engineering and Anchor QEA to assist in performing analysis.
-This work will help inform the federal NEPA process once we begin.
 The National Environmental Policy Act (NEPA) is a federal regulatory process that evaluates the relevant environmental effects of a project or action.
 It’s designed to incorporate agency and public review to ensure all project impacts are realized and taken into consideration during project development.
 Below is a list of some environmental topics that are assessed during NEPA.

 - Historic Preservation